 A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews prior to Spring Break.
 Candidates will then be invited to a final group interview round after Spring Break.
 The Office of the Provost will announce the names of the students to be designated as Warren Bennis Scholars by early April.

 Graduating with Honors

-Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, an honors notation on their official University transcript, and a special medallion to commemorate their achievement.
+Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, and an honors notation on their official University transcript.

 Adlai Wertman, Director of USC Brittingham Social Enterprise Lab